hachyderm/community/community.hachyderm.io/content/en/docs/blocklists/_index.md

 ## Requesting Moderation Changes for a Server

-### What to do there is a domain on the Blocklist in error
+### What to do if there is a domain on the Blocklist in error

 We are all human and are prone to mistakes.
 If there is a domain that is moderated on our Blocklist that seems to be in error, please open a